finleap-connect/ljsp-js/README.md

 ### cycle

-Returns a lazy (infinite!) generator of cycled repetitions of the items in coll.
+Returns a lazy (infinite!) iterator of cycled repetitions of the items in coll.

 ```javascript
 import { cycle } from "@flc-ds/fii-js-core";